ysndr/MSc-Thesis/chapter/background.md

 }
 ```

-Building on that Nickel also supports variables and functions which make up the majority of the AST.
+Building on that Nickel also supports variables and functions.

 ##### Identifiers